repobee/repobee/docs/peer.rst

 Peer review (``assign-reviews`` and ``purge-review-teams`` commands)
 **********************************************************************************************
-Peer reviewing is an important part of a programming curriculum, so of course Repomate facilitates this!
+Peer reviewing is an important part of a programming curriculum, so of course RepoBee facilitates this!
 The relevant commands are ``assign-reviews`` and ``purge-review-teams``.
-Like much of the other functionality in Repomate, the peer review functionality is built around teams and limited access privileges.
+Like much of the other functionality in RepoBee, the peer review functionality is built around teams and limited access privileges.
 In short, every student repo up for review gets an associated peer review team generated, which has ``pull`` access to the repo.
 Each student then gets added to ``0 < N